Transport in Czechoslovakia: Road

 The highway system has received less attention than the railways during the decades since World War II.
 Most improvements have focused on local roads, and, in general, the country has been slow to develop modern highways.
 Nevertheless, highway cargo movement increased rapidly in the 1960s and 1970s, doubling between 1970 and 1979.
 It was only in 1980 that a modern superhighway was completed linking the three largest cities (Prague, Brno, and Bratislava), a distance of 317 km.
 This project had started in 1938 and was left uncompleted from the early 1940s to the late 1960s.
 In 1985 approximately 482 km, or somewhat less than 1% of the road network, consisted of superhighways.
 Public officials acknowledged that the status and maintenance of the system remained inadequate for the country's needs.

 Maritime ports

 As a landlocked country, Czechoslovakia has no maritime ports.
 There were maritime ports rented for 99 years.
-The last one rented was in Sczetin Poland and Hamburg Germany.
+The last one rented was in Szczecin Poland and Hamburg Germany.
 Czechoslovakia had an ocean fleet of about 47 cargo ships.
 The fleet was dissolved and privatized by communist crook Kožený during the 90's after velvet revolution.

 In the mid-1980s, the country's overseas trade passed through East German, West German, Polish and Yugoslav ports.
-The Labe and Danube rivers were both navigable in Czechoslovakia.
+The Elbe and Danube rivers were both navigable in Czechoslovakia.
 In the 1980s, the Vltava was carrying increasing amounts of traffic and efforts were underway to make it more extensively navigable.
-Principal river ports were located at Prague, Decin, Komarno and Bratislava.
+Principal river ports were located at Prague, Děčín, Komárno and Bratislava.